TheColorman/redirector/README.md

   ```
   which deletes a route from `/example`.

-All routes except `GET /*` requrie authorization via bearer token, stored as an array of strings in `tokens.json`.
+All routes except `GET /*` require authorization via bearer token, stored as an array of strings in `tokens.json`.